Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ![alt text](/assets/assets-2025-10-27/province_names.png)
 *List of province pairs ID - Name, with their country color on the left*

 Here the first few provinces are colored blue, since they are owned by Sweden.
-The 6th province is owned by Denmark, therefore the color reflects that.
+The 6th province is owned by Denmark, so color reflects that.

 To know the initial state of the map, we can parse each of the province files.
-This is how I formed a database of data, where each country has a color associated with it and each province is associated with a country.
+This is how I formed a database, where each country has a color associated with it and each province is associated with a country.

+> I recommend taking a look at the C++ [code](https://github.com/OneBogdan01/gs-map-editor/blob/master/src/source/country_data_io.cpp) I wrote for parsing various data from the files.
+This post focuses more on the graphics side.
+{: .prompt-tip }

-There are a lot of gameplay related information, however, just to render a simple political map, we only need to find the token "owner=".
+There is a lot of gameplay related information, however, just to render a simple political map, we only need to find the token "owner=".
 There we will find a 3 letter ID.
 Here you can see SWE, which is the short name for Sweden.

 Below, is one of the files that defines which provinces are owned by countries.